EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

 ### Install Required Libraries

-> **Note:** When you open this project in VS Code, you may see a prompt or notification suggesting to open the project in a Dev Container.
+!!! info "When you open this project in VS Code, you may see a prompt or notification suggesting to open the project in a Dev Container.
 This happens because a `.devcontainer` configuration is present in the repository.
-For the Local Development Environment option, **ignore this prompt** and continue with the steps below to set up and run everything directly on your host system.
+For the Local Development Environment option, **ignore this prompt** and continue with the steps below to set up and run everything directly on your host system."

 The `pyproject.toml` file in the `backend` folder contains the set of Python libraries needed to run the Python components of the solution accelerator.